vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Pre-commit Hooks

-- Run the following command to execute the pre-commit hooks defined in the `.pre-commit-config.yaml` file:
+Run the following command to execute the pre-commit hooks defined in `.pre-commit-config.yaml`:

     ```bash
     pre-commit run -a`
     ```

-- You can install the pre-commit tool by running the following command:
+You can install the pre-commit tool by running the following command:

     ```bash
     pip install pre-commit`